nextpakk/Swishchain-core/README.md

 # Reporting issues

-Software has bugs, or maybe you have an idea for a change in stellar-core.
+Software has bugs, or maybe you have an idea for a change in swishchain-core.

 Checklist
  1. do a search of issues in case there is one already tracking the one you ran into.